 Direction

-From the main station, walk along Fürther Freiheit in the direction of Nürnberger Straße.
-For a refreshment beforehand with a cappuccino, cake or hearty snack, the Fürther Markt or the charming Milchhäusle café are ideal.
-Once on Nürnberger Straße, turn left behind the Babylon cinema and after a few metres you will reach the Stadtpark.
+From the main railway station, walk along Fürther Freiheit in the direction of Nürnberger Straße.
+For a refreshment beforehand with a cappuccino, cake or savoury snack, head to Fürther Markt or the charming Milchhäusle café.
+Once on Nürnberger Straße, turn left behind the Babylon cinema and after a few metres you will reach the city park.

-However, the foundation stone for Fürth's intimate relationship with its park was laid by the city garden director Hans Schiller in 1951 with the garden show "Grünen und Blühen".
-The following were created according to his designs: Rose Garden, Reception Garden, Fountain Courtyard and Rhododendron Garden.
-They all enchant people every year with their splendour of blossoms.
+However, the foundation stone for the close relationship between the people of Fürth and their park was laid by the city garden director Hans Schiller in 1951 with the "Green and Blooming" garden show.
+His designs were followed: Rose Garden, Reception Garden, Fountain Courtyard and Rhododendron Garden.
+They all enchant people every year with their floral splendour.
 The municipal school garden was also redesigned.
-Here there are sections for medicinal plants, vegetables and spices, water plants and many different species of native and exotic flora, among others.
-The large playgrounds, an open-air stage and the city park café invite visitors to spend their free time in a fulfilled way, enjoying exercise and fun, peace and culture.
-The tree trail, which is open all year round, offers intellectual nourishment to those hungry for knowledge.
-In the Stadtparkcafé, visitors can relax with a glass of wine or a cappuccino.
+Here there are sections for medicinal plants, vegetables and spices, aquatic plants and many different species of native and exotic flora.
+The large playgrounds, an open-air stage and the Stadtparkcafé invite visitors to spend their leisure time in a fulfilling way, enjoying exercise and fun, peace and culture.
+The educational tree trail, which is open all year round, offers intellectual nourishment for those hungry for knowledge.
+Visitors can relax with a glass of wine or a cappuccino in the Stadtparkcafé.

-On the south-eastern edge of the park is Fürth's second oldest church, the Protestant Church of the Resurrection, built between 1825 and 1826.
-At that time, the Catholic and Jewish communities also contributed to the financing of the construction.
-In this respect, this church also stands for ecumenism in action.
+On the south-eastern edge of the park is Fürth's second oldest church, the Protestant Church of the Resurrection, built between 1825 and 1826, when the Catholic and Jewish communities also helped to finance its construction.
+In this respect, this church also symbolises ecumenism in action.

 Direction

-One of the most beautiful places in Nuremberg is located on the small Pegnitz Island: the flea market.
-Markets were already held here in the Middle Ages.
-In the beginning, it was used as a transhipment point for pigs - hence its old name "Säumarkt".
-From the 16th century, second-hand goods were sold at the flea market, which is how the square got its present name.
-Today you won't see any second-hand goods here, instead small, fine shops, galleries and restaurants are lined up in lovingly restored houses and invite you to stroll and linger.
-After a chat in one of the beautiful cafés, you can take a leisurely stroll to the eastern tip of the flea market island, also called "Liebesinsel" by the people of Nuremberg.
-Venetian gondolas at Liebesinsel invite you to take a ride on the Pegnitz.
+One of the most beautiful places in Nuremberg is located on the small Pegnitz island: the flea market.
+Markets have been held here since the Middle Ages.
+Initially, it was used as a transhipment centre for pigs - hence its old name "Säumarkt".
+From the 16th century onwards, second-hand goods were sold at the flea market, which is how the square got its current name.
+Today, you won't see any junk here, instead small, fine shops, galleries and restaurants are lined up in lovingly restored buildings and invite you to stroll and linger.
+After a chat in one of the lovely cafés, you can take a leisurely stroll to the eastern tip of the flea market island, also known as "Love Island" by the people of Nuremberg.
+Venetian gondolas on the Liebesinsel invite you to take a trip on the Pegnitz.

 Direction

-You continue along the Pegnitz via the Schleifersteg and reach the Lorenz district via the Fleischbrücke.
-To reach your next destination and the namesake of the old town district - the Lorenzkirche - turn right down Kaiserstraße to Königstraße.
-Opposite the Nassauer-Haus and Tugend-Brunnen, you can already see the filigree decorated façade of the venerable church.
+You continue over the Schleifersteg bridge along the Pegnitz and cross the Fleischbrücke bridge into the Lorenz district.
+To reach your next destination and the church that gives its name to the old town district - the Lorenzkirche - turn right along Kaiserstraße to Königstraße.
+Opposite the Nassauer-Haus and Tugend-Brunnen fountain, you can already see the delicately decorated façade of the time-honoured church.

-It is one of the most beautiful sacred buildings of the German Gothic period: the imposing church of St. Lorenz, one of the city's landmarks.
-A Romanesque chapel once stood on the site of today's Lorenzkirche.
-Nuremberg continued to grow in the Middle Ages, and so a representative citizens' church was built between 1250 and 1477 with donations and endowments from the citizens.
+It is one of the most beautiful sacred buildings of the German Gothic period: the imposing Church of St Lawrence, one of the city's landmarks.
+There was a Romanesque chapel on the site of today's St Lawrence Church.
+Nuremberg continued to grow in the Middle Ages and so a prestigious civic church was built between 1250 and 1477 with donations and endowments from the citizens.

 Lorenzer Platz 1